 Step 2: Clinical Studies and Trials for New Drug

 When the IND permit has been formally approved by the CDER’s team of physicians, chemists, statisticians, and pharmacologists, it can then enter into a series of clinical trials on humans.
-These tests have three phases, each one escalating in terms of size and scope.
+These clinical studies and tests have three phases, each one escalating in terms of size and scope.

 - Phase One